 Pennsylvania's Family Caregiver Support Program (FCSP), sometimes called the "Caregiver Support Program" or CSP, is the first state-funded family caregiver support program in U.S. history, originally enacted as Act 204 of 1990 (P.L.
 1234) and substantially amended by Act 20 of 2021 (HB 464).
 It predates the federal National Family Caregiver Support Program (NFCSP, 2000) by a decade.
 Codified at 62 P.S. §§ 3061–3068; regulations at 6 Pa.
 Code Ch.
 20.

 FCSP is the most universally accessible PA caregiver respite vehicle.
 There is no Medicaid eligibility requirement.
-The care recipient does not have to live with the caregiver.
+The care recipient does not have to live with the caregiver, except under the two older-relative-caregiver categories, which do require a shared household.
 Cash reimbursement is means-tested; assessment, benefits counseling, and caregiver education/training are NOT means-tested.

 The Code-vs-policy gap that every PA caregiver should know

 The published text of 6 Pa.
 Code § 20.41 still reads "up to $200 per month" for ongoing-expense reimbursement and "up to $2,000" lifetime for home-modifications/assistive-devices.
 Don't quote those numbers.
-Act 20 of 2021 eliminated those caps in statute and granted PDA discretion to set higher amounts.
-PDA implements the post-Act-20 amounts via policy directive, specifically through Aging Program Directive APD #23-01-02, issued September 7, 2022, which authorizes AAAs to fund care plans up to $600/month based on identified need and eliminates the prior $300 aggregate average monthly cap.
-The home-modifications/assistive-devices ceiling was raised to $5,000 lifetime.
-Always cite the Code chapter (§§ 20.41–20.45) and APD 23-01-02 together.
+Act 20 of 2021 removed those caps in statute and gave the PA Department of Aging (PDA) discretion to set higher amounts.
+PDA's current Caregiver Support Program policy now authorizes AAAs to fund care plans up to $600/month on a sliding scale by income, and raised the home-modifications/assistive-devices ceiling to $5,000 lifetime.
+Always cite the Code chapter (§§ 20.41–20.45) together with PDA's current program guidance.

 There is no § 20.65 in 6 Pa.
 Code Ch.
 20. The chapter ends at § 20.62.
 If you have read otherwise online, the citation is wrong.